-• The U.S. Department of HHS ACF teamed up with the General Services Administration's (GSA) Office of Citizen Services and Innovative Technologies to provide one million dollars of consulting services to states as they procure agile child welfare data systems.

-Through this new partnership, GSA provides in-depth training and assistance on modular procurements, user-centered design, agile development, application programming interfaces and open source technologies for child welfare agencies nationally (Barack Obama, 2016).
+- The U.S. Department of HHS ACF teamed up with the General Services Administration's (GSA) Office of Citizen Services and Innovative Technologies to provide one million dollars of consulting services to states as they procure agile child welfare data systems. - Through this new partnership, GSA will provide in-depth training and assistance on modular procurements, user-centered design, agile development, application programming interfaces, and open-source technologies for child welfare agencies nationwide (Barack Obama, 2016).